Protected areas of Brazil

-Protected areas of Brazil included various classes of area according to the National System of Conservation Units (SNUC), a formal, unified system for federal, state and municipal parks created in 2000.
+Protected areas of Brazil included various classes of area according to the National System of Nature Conservation Units (SNUC), a formal, unified system for federal, state and municipal parks created in 2000.

 Types of protected area

 Protected areas, also called conservation units, are divided into different categories according to their goals.

-These are defined by Law No. 9.985 of 18 July 2000, which established the National System of Conservation Units (SNUC).
+These are defined by Law No. 9.985 of 18 July 2000, which established the National System of Nature Conservation Units (SNUC).

 Objectives include conservation of nature, sustainable development, scientific research, education and eco-tourism.

 Fully protected units are expected to maintain the natural ecosystem without human interference.

 Sustainable use units allow sustained use of renewable environmental resources while maintaining biodiversity and other ecological attributes.

 The Chico Mendes Institute for Biodiversity Conservation, which administers Federal units, defines the fully protected (proteção integral) classes of unit as: